-For every pedophile that gains a community of like-minded peers that are dedicated to remaining law-abiding, they have social support from people that understand them.
-For every pedophile that gains professional help, they have the potential of finding a community to support them.
+For every pedophile that gains a community of like-minded peers that are dedicated to remaining law-abiding, they have social support from people that understand them and issues unique to pedophiles.
+For every pedophile that gains professional help, they have the potential of finding a support network.
 In doing so, they lessen the risk factors like depression, anxiety, and self-hate that can lead to acting out against a child, or themselves.
 We can also help them avoid the pro-contact community and the damaging ideas they espouse.
 When a pedophile can get support without harming a child, it is not only a win for the pedophile, but also for preventing sexual abuse.

 Seto, Michael C., James M. Cantor, and Ray Blanchard.
 “Child Pornography Offenses Are a Valid Diagnostic Indicator of Pedophilia.”
 Journal of Abnormal Psychology 115, no. 3 (2006): 610–15. https://doi.org/10.1037/0021-843X.115.3.610.

 "On Solid Ground: Tackling Sexual Violence against Children in the Netherlands.”
 National Rapportur on Trafficking in Human Beings, 2014. https://www.dutchrapporteur.nl/Publications/OnsolidgroundTacklingsexualviolenceagainstchildrenintheNetherlands/index.aspx.